Distinction of the Steinberg representation and the dual group of a symmetric space

-\begin{proof} We prove this by induction on the partial order defined by definition \ref{def order}.
-We begin with the the maximal tori, which are split tori $T$ such that $T^-$ is a maximal $\sigma$ split torus.
+\begin{proof} We prove this by induction on the partial order defined in Definition \ref{def order}, regarded as a partial order on the set of maximal split $\sigma$ stable tori.
+We begin with the maximal tori, that are $\sigma$ stable split tori $T$ such that $T^-$ is a maximal $\sigma$ split torus.